alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/loving-mmvm-and-asynchronous-operations.md

 }
 {{< / highlight >}}

 This is done thanks to UiThread helper function.
-In future post Iâ€™ll show you some implementation Details.
+In future post I'll show you some implementation Details.

 alk.